Inference of a time delay in stochastic systems: Introduction

-The first approach is based on the power spectral density (PSD) of stochastic time series, which is often used to analyze experimental data \cite{muenker_onsager_2022,berg-sorensen_power_2004,berg-sorensen_power_2006} including systems with anomalous diffusion \cite{sposiniRobustCriterionAnomalous2022}.
-Here, we identify a characteristic signature of time delay, namely {\it oscillations} with a delay-specific period and demonstrate in a proof of concept how this signature can be exploited to infer the delay time.
-To do this we start from Brownian systems subject to linear time-delayed feedback and then consider highly nonlinear time-delayed feedback.
-We thereby demonstrate that the characteristic signature carries over from systems subject to linear feedback forces to nonlinear systems.
-This makes the PSD-based inference approach agnostic with respect to the functional form of the underlying stochastic equations of motion.
-The method is not limited to stationary states in stochastic systems, but can be extended beyond non-equilibrium steady states to non-stationary problems.
+The first approach is based on the power spectral density (PSD) of stochastic time series, which is often used to analyze experimental data \cite{muenkerAccessingActivityViscoelastic2024,berg-sorensen_power_2004,berg-sorensen_power_2006} including systems with anomalous diffusion \cite{sposiniRobustCriterionAnomalous2022}.
+Here, we identify a characteristic signature of time delay, namely oscillations with a delay-specific period, and demonstrate in a proof of concept how this signature can be exploited to infer the delay time.
+To do this, we start from Brownian systems subject to linear time-delayed feedback as well as specific delayed nonlinear forces including respective limiting cases and then consider highly nonlinear time-delayed feedback.
+We thereby demonstrate that the characteristic signature carries over from systems subject to linear feedback forces to nonlinear systems and, thus, that the PSD-based inference approach is agnostic, i.e., it does not rely on knowledge of the functional form of the underlying stochastic equations of motion.

 The PSD approach, however, has a drawback.
-A large number (typically $N\gtrsim 100$) of relatively long [several Brownian times $\tau_B$~(defined in Sec.~\ref{sec:model_basic})] trajectories are required to infer the time delay with sufficient precision.
+A large number (typically $N\gtrsim 100$) of relatively long [several Brownian times $\tau_B$~(defined in Sec.~\ref{sec:model_basic})] trajectories is required to infer the time delay with sufficient precision.
 In real-world applications, having to record a large number of long trajectories may (depending on the scenario) not be desirable or not even possible.